itsmejatins/jp-hibernate-in-detail/Readme.md

 ### How to run

 - Open `data.sql` in `src/main/resources` and make sure that *SQL STATEMENTS FOR example.relationships* are uncommented.
 This file is used to put some initial data into the tables.
 - Go to `springjpa.example.relationships.repository` in `src/test/java`.
-This package contains various unit tests for all the repositories.
+This package contains various unit tests for all the repositories (Spring Data JPA repositories + Repositories created using Entity Manager).
 You can run these tests.
 - These test contains methods which query the database.
+The `Jpql.java` contains method which demonstrates the use of some queries written using JPQL.
-Later they also print the relevant database contents after modifying them.
+- Later they also print the relevant database contents after modifying them.
 From the printed result on the console, correctness of the operations can be verified.

 # Example - Inheritance